agile-learning-institute/mentorHub/specifications/ARCHITECTURE.md

     --> K8S(EKS)
 ```

-## Continous Delivery
+## Continuous Delivery

 The mentorHub platform utilizes four release management environments.
 Following the 12 factor principles the containers are built once, and then promoted between environments by adding tags to the containers.
 Environments are provisioned with Terraform automation.
-Provisioning a new environment (ie. for training or sales purposes) is achieved with Terraform, deploying code to this new environment only requires adding a new tag to the images you want to deploy.
+Provisioning a new environment (i.e. for training or sales purposes) is achieved with Terraform, deploying code to this new environment only requires adding a new tag to the images you want to deploy.

 ### DEV